Home Donate New Search Gallery How-To Books Links Workshops About Contact

 Compare this to a typical pocket digital of a few years ago, like the SD700, which looked awful at ISO 400.
 The S90 looks better at 3,200 than the SD700 does at ISO 400, or so memory serves me.

-Compared to other cameras top
+Compared to Other Cameras top

-Intro Specs Performance Compared Recommendations
+Intro Specs Performance Compared Usage Recommendations

 Compared to the Canon G11